SpineEventEngine/web/integration-tests/README.md

 ### Running integration test

 To run the integration tests do the following:

+1. Add a Firebase service account key to the `test-app/src/main/resources` directory.
+The file should be called `spine-dev.json` and be a valid service account credential.
+The account must have privileges read data from Firebase.
+The default Firebase service account will do.

-1. Assemble the application:
+2. Assemble the application:
     ```bash
     ./gradlew clean assemble
     ```

-2. Run tests:
+3. Run tests:
     ```bash
     ./gradlew web-tests:integrationTest
     ```